 - a) publication of the Authority's Pay Policy be approved; and - b) that pay awards for 2024 have now been agreed and implemented covering all of our Grey, Green, and Red Book colleagues be noted.

-11. Worker Protection Act 2023 - Prevention of Sexual Harassment in the Workplace
+16. Worker Protection Act 2023 - Prevention of Sexual Harassment in the Workplace

-The Chief Fire Officer Phil Garrigan presented the Worker Protection Act 2023, and the prevention of Sexual Harassment within the Workplace report to Members.
+The Chief Fire Officer Phil Garrigan presented the changes to the Worker Protection Act 2023, and the prevention of Sexual Harassment within the Workplace report to Members.